-Food has always been central to the Hidden Ireland experience and, in keeping with an emphasis on tradition and heritage, our members embrace a ‘farm to fork’ ethos.
-Vegetables and herbs are grown in the houses’ kitchen gardens, eggs are laid by the resident hens and ducks, and often meat is sourced from livestock that grew up in the surrounding fields.
+Food has always been central to any Hidden Ireland experience and, in keeping with an emphasis on tradition and heritage, our members embrace a ‘farm to fork’ ethos.
+Vegetables and herbs are grown in the kitchen gardens, eggs are laid by the resident hens and ducks, and often meat is sourced from livestock that grew up in the surrounding fields.
 The result is delicious, authentic Irish food, true to the season, influenced by the region, with an emphasis on fresh and clean flavours.

 Irish Food at it’s most authentic